defagos/defagos.github.io/_posts/2020-09-15-swiftui_collection_part3.md

 }
 {% endhighlight %}

-Supplementary views are registered for a single reuse identifier (for the same reason a single identifier is required for cells) but specific kinds (e.g. header, footer or custom kind).
+Supplementary views are registered for a single reuse identifier (for the same reason a single identifier is required for cells) but specific kinds, e.g. header, footer or custom.
 We store known kinds in our coordinator as they are registered so that each required registration is made at most once:

 {% highlight swift %}
 struct CollectionView<Section: Hashable, Item: Hashable, Cell: View, SupplementaryView: View>: UIViewRepresentable {